CryptoManufaktur-io/vouchdirk-docker/README.md

 ## Architecture; redundancy and slashing considerations

-2 Vouch and a 3/5 Dirk (3 threshold, 5 total) were chosen carefully.
+2 Vouch (one warm standby) and a 3/5 Dirk (3 threshold, 5 total) were chosen carefully.
 With 2 Vouch and 2/4 Dirk there would be a risk of slashing; 3 Vouch and 3/5 Dirk, Vouch might not get to threshold and never be able to sign duties.

 1 Vouch and 2/3 Dirk would also work just as well.